Best Laser Marking & Engraving Machines for Industrial Use

 Power

-More power = faster marking or deeper engraving, not larger field size.
-20W handles most traceability marking.
-50W+ for deep engraving or high-speed production.
+More power = faster marking or deeper engraving.
+30W handles basic traceability marking.
+50W to 100W+ (such as the JPT M8 series) is required for deep engraving (firearms, molds) or high-speed production lines.

 Field Size (Work Area)